RISC International Master's Program in Symbolic Computation and Artificial Intelligence

 Master's Degree in Computational Mathematics

 A study begins in the fall or in the spring semester (October 1 or March 1, respectively).
+In any case, applications should be sent in timely (several months in advance).
 Students at Austrian universities may be charged moderate tuition fees.
 Since these fees depend on citizenship, we refer to above guide for details.

 For questions to our program, please contact the RISC Graduate Studies Coordinator.